The West Bowling District Baths,

 West Bowling District Baths, Bradford

-Photo: West Bowling Baths courtesy Bradford Local Studies Library
+< Photo: West Bowling Baths, courtesy Bradford Local Studies Library

 The Manchester Road Baths, later known as the West Bowling District Baths, were opened in 1887 while John Howarth was still Bradford's Baths Superintendent.
+1

 Although the facility was originally built without Turkish baths, it seems inconceivable that Howarth didn't specify them—more likely that the Council cut back on expenditure.
 However, they were added at a later, currently unknown, date.

-for help with information about Bradford's baths
+information about Bradford's baths.

-This page enlarges an image or adds to the information found on the following page:
+This page enlarges an image or adds to the information found below:

 Urquhart and the London Hammam.
 Part 3: the class barrier